Fábio Mello (footballer)

 Fábio Mello (born 17 November 1975) is a Brazilian former professional footballer who played as an attacking midfielder.
 Currently works as a football agent.

-Player career
+Playing career

 Fábio Mello started in the children's categories at São Paulo FC in 1994, and remained in the club's youth sectors until 1994.
 He played professionally for the club until 1999, making 38 appearances.
 He played for other major Brazilian football teams, notably Atlético Mineiro and Fluminense, where he was state champion in 2002.

 Post career

-After retiring, he became a football agent for several Brazilian football players, such as Mayke and Rafael, being one of the most successful in the field, having your company valued at € 36 million.
+After retiring, he became a football agent for several Brazilian football players, such as Mayke and Rafael, being one of the most successful in the field, having his company valued at € 36 million.